• Skip to primary navigation

 • While cooking molokhia, check on it often as the leaves can stick to the bottom of the pot easily.
 If the stew seems too thick, add a bit more water and continue cooking until heated through.

-• To serve 6 people with this recipe, I usually cook 2 or 3 cups of jasmine rice.
+• To serve 6 people with this recipe, I usually cook 2 or 3 cups of rice.

 • Leftovers can be stored in the fridge for up to 4 days, or you can freeze individual servings for up to 3 months.